OriginCode/OriginCode/README.md

 ## MUG?

-I'm also a rhythm game player, I spend most of my free time playing beatmania IIDX.
-I also play a wide range of other arcade rhythm games, PC rhythm games too, but no mobile ones (I don't like tapping on a screen).
+I'm also a rhythm game player, I spend most of my free time playing beatmania IIDX (as of 2024-08-13 I'm SP 中伝 and DP 四段).

+I also play a wide range of other arcade rhythm games, PC rhythm games too, but no mobile ones (I don't like tapping on a screen, so I don't play CHUNITHM either).